Ecumenical Relationships

 Within this broader approach, there are churches with whom we share a particularly close bond.

-The Apostolic Catholic Church (ACC)
+The Inclusive Catholic Church (ICC)

 Bulgarian Old Catholic Church (BOCC) – Historical Link